Cyclop2K/remotesc/README.md

-# remotesc is a script for REMOTE CONTROL
+# remotesc is a script for REMOTE CONTROL using bash

-you input an IP/DNS address and it will run the commands

-*whois
-*nmap

-Anonymously(using NIPE) and Automatically Connect and Execute Commands on the Remote Server via SSH
+Anonymously(using NIPE) and Automatically Connect and Execute Commands on the Remote Server via SSH commands - *whois*nmap will run automatically after connecting to remote server via ssh

+log file and nmap+whois files will be saved on machine

 example>